libeks/go-scene-renderer/README.md

 - `DynamicObject`, which is a collection of `DynamicTriangles` along with some transformations, applied with either `.WithTransform(matrix)` or `.WithDynamicTransform(func(float64) HomogeneousMatrix)`
 - A `DynamicObject` can be evaluated at `.Frame(float64)` to get `StaticObject`, which consists of `StaticTriangles`

+## A common pattern:

+I often run into having three types of a Thing:
+* Animated version, evaluated at `(locus Position, t float) retType`
+* Dynamic version, evaluated at `(t float) StaticVersion`
+* Static version, fixed to a frame, evaluated at `(locus Position) retType`

+Here `locus Position` is any positional value.
+It can be a pixel, it can be a texture space.
+The following types implement this approach, with some gaps:
+* Textures, implements Dynamic, Static, and Animated version
+* Triangles, implements Dynamic and Static version
+* Object, implementing Dynamic and Static, no Animated version
+* Sampler, implements Animated versions
+* Transparency, implements Animated, Dynamic, Static
+* Scene, implements Dynamic and Static
+* Background, implements Dynamic and Static

+Ideally there would be boilerplate that would accomplish this out of the box, without having to rewrite the same code over and over again

 ## TODOs:

 - Add more intense gradients, like Bezier, etc